-The major themes of Koons’s artworks are sex and the objectification of modern icons.
+The major themes of Koons’ artworks are sex and the objectification of modern icons.
 They are also subtly biographical, inspired by his relationship with his own large family.
-One of these sculptures is the 'Ballon Swan’, from the collection of larger than life balloon animals called the ’Celebration’ series.
-This stainless steel, 3.5 metre tall sculpture, which was first exhibited at the the Beyeler Foundation in Basel in 2012, is flawless and voluptuous, boastfully displaying its bright magenta, futuristic shine and sexual connotations.
+One of these sculptures is the ‘Balloon Swan’, from the collection of larger than life balloon animals called the ’Celebration’ series.
+This stainless steel, 3.5 metre tall sculpture, which was first exhibited at the Beyeler Foundation, Basel in 2012, is flawless and voluptuous, boastfully displaying its bright magenta, futuristic shine and sexual connotations.

 In addition to this, Koons has produced an ‘Antiquity’ series – similar in style to the balloon animals, except for the subject matter being a female nude.
 Equally provocative, with their smooth curves and full figures, the statues are reminiscent of the goddess Venus.
 There is one magenta nude who appears pregnant, perhaps a symbol of fertility, and another in turquoise that is less of a caricature, yet also symbolises womanhood and its complicated relationship to beauty.
 The Liebieghaus in Frankfurt, Germany has exhibited some of the more recent works of Koons.
 These pieces feature renditions of The Hulk and Popeye the Sailor, which are created out of bronze and have been laboriously painted to give the illusion that they are inflatable plastic toys.
 Most of these art pieces refer to the elitism of wealth, sex and art; from Venus, the ancient goddess of love, to the modern icon of The Hulk and the stereotype of male strength and power.